jeKnowledge/stock-frontend/frontend/README.md

-# stock-api
+# stock-frontend

 ## Development

-To get the api up and running locally install Docker and then:
+To get the frontend up and running locally install Docker and then:

 ```shell
 $ docker-compose up